-9. The PPAs with solar QFs under PURPA provide not only the terms under which power will be purchased by the utility, but the PPA terms also play a critical role in the QF's ability to attract capital from potential investors.
-DEF, in its petition for declaratory statement filed in this docket asks the Commission to declare that it is permissible for DEF to offer a QF solar PPA with a 2-year fixed price.5 If such a statement is indeed provided by the Commission, a 2-year fixed price term would be so short a length that, based on information and belief, it would cripple a QFs ability to attract capital from potential investors.
-If a QFs cannot secure a contracts of sufficient length to attract capital from potential investors, QF solar projects will not get built in Florida.
-Therefore, a favorable decision on the request for declaratory statement would create a hostile business climate in Florida for solar QF investment and effectively thwart one the intents of PURPA, which is to encourage the development of cost-effective renewable energy generation from non-utility third-party providers - including solar providers.
-Additionally, a granting the declaratory statement would establish a Commission precedent that http://www.psc.state.fl.us/Files/PDF/Utilities/Electricgas/SolarEnergy//Southern%20Alliance%20 for%20 Clean%20 Energy.pdf will surely be relied upon by other similarly situated investor-owned utilities ("IOUs") and regarded as generally applicable their PURPA solar QF contracts as well.
+9. The PPAs between the utility and the solar QFs under PURPA provide not only the terms under which power will be purchased by the utility, but the PPA terms also play a critical role in the QF's ability to attract capital from potential investors.
+DEF, in its petition for declaratory statement filed in this docket asks the Commission for a declaratory statement that it be permitted to "fix one hundred percent (100%) of the price for PURPA solar QF PPAs no more than two years at a time."
+If such a statement is indeed provided by the Commission, a 2-year fixed price term would be so short a length that, based on information and belief, it would cripple a QFs ability to attract capital from potential investors.
+If QFs cannot secure a PPAs of sufficient length and certainty to attract capital from potential investors, QF solar projects will not get built in Florida.
+Therefore, a favorable decision on the request for declaratory statement, by creating a hostile investment climate in Florida for solar QFs, effectively thwarts one of the intents of PURPA, which is to encourage the development of cost-effective renewable energy generation from non-utility third-party providers - including solar providers.
+This policy outcome is small power producer, such utility would generate or purchase from another source).

-4 Southern Alliance for Clean Energy, SACE Comments to the Florida Public Service Commission: Solar Energy in Florida, June 23, 2015, pp. 8-20 at:
+&lt;sup>4 Southern Alliance for Clean Energy, SACE Comments to the Florida Public Service Commission: Solar Energy in Florida, June 23, 2015, pp. 8-20 at: